OxfordCityCouncil/OxfordCityCouncil.github.io/_posts/2017-05-7-collaboration-not-reinvention.md

 You can see our finished version at [www.oxford.gov.uk/pollingstation](https://www.oxford.gov.uk/pollingstation).

 ### Update
 Democracy Club have since released a Javascript-based widget to get round the limitations of the iframe.
 We think it's great, but we prefer the full set of data that is presented on the their site.

+The 8 June 2017 election saw our new polling station finder being the 4th most popular page, showing there is a real user need being met by this service.